Cop City: Description

 The facility occupies 85 acre owned by the City of Atlanta in the South River Forest, DeKalb County, Georgia.
 The city promised the development would also include 265 acre of green-space, though fact-checkers have found that the size of the promised green space was "oversold by at least 40%."

 Construction of the center began in spring 2023.
 The $118 million cost of the facility was shared by the Atlanta Police Foundation and the City of Atlanta, with the city paying $67 million for the project, though the originally promised taxpayer cost was $30 million.

 The center opened in April 2025 for use as a training campus for police and fire services.
 Facilities include classrooms, a burn building, a mock city (including apartments, a bar/nightclub, and a school), and a shooting range.

 Background

 Following Black Lives Matter protests in the US in 2014, funding for police training at all levels of government skyrocketed, and some cities proposed additional police training facilities.
 A similar facility was approved in New York City in 2015 following the police killing of Eric Garner, and also in Chicago following a string of police killings in that city between 2014 and 2016.

 Land use history

 The Muscogee peoples lived in the area of the South River Forest until the 1830s, when the United States federal government forcibly removed most of the community to Indian Territory (now Oklahoma) during the Trail of Tears.
-The name for this land in the Muscogee language was "Weelaunee," translatable as "brown water [place]."
+A possible name for the creek running through the land in the Muscogee language was "Weelaunee," translatable as "brown water [place]."
 The Muscogee people harvested from the forest for their needs, including acorn flour for food and hickory wood for toolmaking.